ss4ws/ss4ws.github.io/my_collections/_posts/2017-09-08-Video-Making-Workshop.md

 ---
 layout: slide
-title: Video Making Workshop
+title: Video Making Workshop.
 excerpt: Where I talk about video making with a smartphone.
+Part of a 3-day workshop at the Architecture School at the University of Virginia.
 theme: solarized
 transition: convex
 tags: [presentation, architecture school, workshop, video, making]